CHORUS-TRE/greenit/README.md

 ## Output
  - How do we communicate ?
-  - CO2 Sequestration by Trees
   - Units, comparison, etc. ?
+    - eg CO2 sequestration by trees, nb of weeks
+    - human effort, bicycle 8 days a day during 5 days

 ## Measures